isel-leic-ave/autorouter/README.md

 # autorouter

-Automatic HTTP handlers for a router object with specific annotations
+Automatic HTTP handlers for a controller object with specific annotations.

 ## Assignments